Carbon accounting for VC and PE investors: explained

 So how, exactly, should VC and PE firms measure the emissions of multiple diverse portfolio companies?
 And how do those emissions contribute to their overall footprint?

 In this case, it’s possible to estimate the emissions of portfolio companies using an industry-based estimation model.
 The simplest approach is to use a so-called environmentally-extended input-output (EEIO) table.
-This takes the revenue of a company (in £ or $) and converts this into emissions based on the company’s broad industry sector (e.g. financial services, technology).
+This takes the revenue of a company (in £ or $) and generates an emissions figure based on the company’s broad industry sector (e.g. financial services, technology).
 However, this provides a very high-level indication of a company’s total emissions only.
 The available categories are relatively broad and there is no breakdown by emission type.
 Seedling has a developed a more granular estimation model, based on 4 simple questions, which:

 - Uses employee numbers rather than revenue (a more accurate metric for smaller, growing companies).